YanhengWang/yanhengwang.github.io/notes/index.md

 # Geometry: Combinatorics & Algorithms

-> A broad coverage of topics in discrete geometry, with an eye to both combinatorial properties and computational aspects.
+> A broad sample of discrete geometry, with an eye to both combinatorial properties and computational aspects.
 The notes are divided into three parts: planar embeddings, points and lines in 2D, and convex polytopes. [➤](./geometry)

 # Algebraic Tools in Combinatorics